aragonzkresearch/blog/blogo-input/posts/minife.md

 In this blog post, we introduce a new cryptographic primitive called Multi-Input Non-Interactive Functional Encryption (MINI-FE).
 This primitive allows one party (the evaluator) to run a predetermined computational function over other parties' encrypted input and obtain a result in the clear.
 With infinite potential applications, this blog post in particular will describe the Quadratic-like boardroom voting application as well as Stream Aggregation solution.

 Compared to the current cryptographic tools, MINI-FE offers a perfect combination of simplicity and security.
 Unlike MPC, MINI-FE does not require complex interactive protocols in which the participants need to stay online for several rounds of interaction.
-Unlike FHE, it does not need advanced cryptographic primitives.
+Unlike FHE, it does not need advanced cryptographic primitives and the result of the computation is returned in the clear.
 And unlike regular FE, which MINI-FE is based on, there is no trusted party (authority) to provide original function encryption.

 In the following part of the blog post, we first define the algorithms involved in a MINI-FE protocol, and then we present some of the motivating applications of this cryptographic primitive.